What Is Forex Trading and How Does It Work?

 Forex Market Hours

-Forex trading can be conducted 24 hours a day throughout the week except for on the weekends.
-As for the time zones, Forex market hours can be segmented into 4 main time zones that are Sydney session, the Tokyo session, the London session, and the New York session.Forex Futures at the CME trade limited hours compared to spot and forward, but are still available for trading 23 hours Sunday through Friday.
+Forex trading can be conducted 24 hours a day throughout the week, except on weekends.
+As for the time zones, Forex market hours can be segmented into four main time zones that are the Sydney session, the Tokyo session, the London session, and the New York session.
+Forex Futures at the CME trade limited hours compared to Spot and Forward, but are still available for trading 23 hours Sunday through Friday.

-How to Trade Forex with Plus500
+How to Trade Forex Futures with Plus500